davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   depended upon to work reliably and are not supported.

 reentrant
-  ``reentrant`` function attribute, MSP430
-  Reentrant functions disable interrupts upon entry and enable them upon exit.
+  ``reentrant`` function attribute, MSP430Reentrant functions disable interrupts upon entry and enable them upon exit.
 Reentrant functions cannot also have the ``naked`` or ``critical`` attributes.
 They can have the ``interrupt`` attribute.

 wakeup
-  ``wakeup`` function attribute, MSP430
-  This attribute only applies to interrupt functions.
+  ``wakeup`` function attribute, MSP430This attribute only applies to interrupt functions.
 It is silently ignored if applied to a non-interrupt function.
 A wakeup interrupt function will rouse the processor from any low-power state that it might be in when the function exits.

   :: _nds32-function-attributes:

 NDS32 Function Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^